prometheus-community/ipmi_exporter/README.md

 The exporter requires a configuration file called `ipmi.yml` (can be overridden, see above).
 To collect local metrics, an empty file is technically sufficient.
-For remote metrics, it must contain user names and passwords for IPMI access to all targets.
-It supports a “default” target, which is used as fallback if the target is not explicitly listed in the file.
+For remote metrics, it must contain at least user names and passwords for IPMI access to all targets to be scraped.
+You can additionally specify the IPMI driver type and privilege level to use (see `man 5 freeipmi.conf` for more details and possible values).

+The config file supports a “default” target, settings for which are used as a fallback for anything not explicitly set for a given target.

 The configuration file also supports a blacklist of sensors, useful in case of OEM-specific sensors that FreeIPMI cannot deal with properly or otherwise misbehaving sensors.
 This applies to both local and remote metrics.

-See the included `ipmi.yml` file for an example.
+See the included `ipmi.yml` file for a commented example.

 ### Prometheus